 I’m Rachel Langley, a scenic designer and scenic artist based in Christiansburg, Virginia.
 I have studied fine-arts since childhood.
-My passion for working in the performing arts started in high school, but developed more fully in college where I realized I could combine the two things I love through design and scenic art.
-In my design work I strive to emphasize the story, imagination, and maximize the visual aesthetic with clear and concise imagery.
+My passion for working in the entertainment industry started in high school, but developed more fully at James Madison University(JMU), where I realized I could combine the two things I love through design and scenic art.
+JMU's theatre program gave me the opportunity to build a well rounded skill set.

-I have been the producing operations director for DimlyWit Productions since it's creation in January 2017.
-We produce podcasts, audio productions, and most recently live streamed theatrical productions.
+I have been the producing operations director for DimlyWit Productions since its creation in January 2017.
+We produce podcasts, audio productions, and most recently virtual theatrical productions.

 I moved from New York City in May of 2020, and I am currently based in Southwestern Virginia.